-1. Intention-Shared (IS): Indicates explicit locking at a lower level with shared locks.

-- 2. Intention-Exclusive (IX): Indicates explicit locking at a lower level with exclusive or shared locks. - 3.
-Shared+Intention-Exclusive (SIX): The subtree rooted at that node is locked explicitly in shared mode and explicit locking is being done at a lower level with exclusive-mode locks.
+- Intention-Shared (IS): Indicates explicit locking at a lower level with shared locks. - Intention-Exclusive (IX): Indicates explicit locking at a lower level with exclusive or shared locks. - Shared+Intention-Exclusive (SIX): The sub-tree rooted at that node is locked explicitly in shared mode and explicit locking is being done at a lower level with exclusive-mode locks.

-Conclusion
+6 Conclusion

+2PL is used in most DBMSs that support transactions.
+The protocol automatically provides correct interleavings of transaction operations, but it requires additional steps to handle deadlocks.

-- 1. The application does not typically set locks manually.
-But sometimes it can provide the DBMS with hints to help it improve concurrency: - SELECT...FOR UPDATE: Perform a select and then sets an exclusive lock on fetched tuples - 2.
-2PL is used in almost all DBMS.
-It automatically provides correct interleavings of transaction operations.
-But it must handle deadlocks.
+The application does not typically set locks manually using SQL.
+The DBMS acquires the locks automatically before a query accesses or modifies an object.
+But sometimes the application can provide the DBMS with hints to help it improve concurrency:

+SELECT...FOR UPDATE: Perform a select and then sets an exclusive lock on fetched tuples